-Before picking a budgeting method, you might want to figure out where your money is going so that you know what areas need your attention.
+Before picking a new or different budgeting method, you might want to figure out where your money is going so that you know what areas need your attention.

-“An easy way to get things started is to collect all of your receipts for a month or two for every penny you spend,” said Megan Luke, a senior vice president at PNC Bank.
-“At the end of the month, sort the receipts into piles for food, gas, entertainment, and so on.
+“An easy way to get things started is to collect all of your receipts for a month or two for every penny you spend,” said Megan Luke, a chief operating officer at PNC Bank.
+“At the end of the month, sort the receipts into piles for food, gas, entertainment and so on.
 This will give you a good picture of your current spending and provide opportunities to find ways to adjust and perhaps save.”

-Or you can use your online checking or credit card account to view your transactions and do the same.
+You can also use your online checking or credit card account to view your transactions and do the same.

-Once you have an idea of your spending habits and where you can make changes, five main budgeting methods can help you make it happen.
-No single method’s best for everyone, so it’s important to compare each and determine what works best for you.
+Once you have an idea of your spending habits and where you can make changes, five different budgeting methods can help you make it happen.
+No single budgeting method is best for everyone, so it’s important to compare each and determine what works best for you.

-The concept of a zero-based budget is simple: income minus expenses equals zero.
+The concept of a zero-based budgeting method is simple: Income minus expenses equals zero.

-This budget is best for people who have a set income each month or at least can reasonably estimate their monthly income.
+This budgeting method is best for people who have a set income each month or at least can reasonably estimate their monthly income.
 After calculating your monthly income, add up your monthly spending and savings to equal that income amount.

 It’s important to plan out all your expenses as accurately as possible.
 If you go over on one spending category, you’ll need to take cash from another category to make up for it.
 And if you forget a large expense, it could throw your budget off.

 “[Zero-based budgeting] is the most time-consuming method because you have to dig into the details behind each line item,” Luke said.